acantu101/scraping_final/kefoto/README.md

     $ gem install kefoto

 ## Usage
-Final Project for my Ruby class with Flat Iron.
-I built a gem called kefoto that has a Command line interface that scrapes a photography website for it's products and prices.
  This project is meant to show case my object oriented programming skills so I built three classes that interact with each other.
 The CLI, Products, and Scraper class.

 ## Development